Context-aware controller inference for stabilizing dynamical systems from scarce data: Inferring controllers from data of unstable dynamics

 The following proposition states that a controller $K$ obtained from the linearized system is guaranteed to stabilize the nonlinear system if the state $\xn(t)$ stays in the neighborhood of the steady state $\xb$.

 \begin{proposition}[Locally stabilizing feedback controller; {cf.~\cite[Sec.~10.1]{NijV16}}] Consider a linearized system described by~\cref{eqn:ctsys} (or~\cref{eqn:dtsys}) of a corresponding nonlinear system described by~\cref{eqn:ctnsys} (or~\cref{eqn:dtnsys}) at the steady state of interest $(\xb, \ub)$, where the nonlinear function $f$ is analytic.
-If $K$ is a controller that stabilizes the linearized system asymptotically, then $\un(t) = K (\xn(t) - \xb) + \ub$ locally stabilizes $(\xb, \ub)$ asymptotically in the nonlinear system, i.e., there exists an $\epsilon > 0$ such that for all $\xn(0) \in \Xcaln(0)$ with $\lVert \xb - \xn(0) \rVert < \epsilon$ we have that $\xn(t) \rightarrow \xb$ for $t \rightarrow \infty$. \end{proposition}
+If $K$ is a controller that stabilizes the linearized system asymptotically, then $\un(t) = K (\xn(t) - \xb) + \ub$ locally stabilizes the nonlinear system about $(\xb, \ub)$ in the asymptotic sense, i.e., there exists an $\epsilon > 0$ such that for all $\xn(0) \in \Xcaln(0)$ with $\lVert \xb - \xn(0) \rVert < \epsilon$ we have that $\xn(t) \rightarrow \xb$ for $t \rightarrow \infty$. \end{proposition}